 When checking if your baby is warm enough in the night, always feel their core - their chest or back.
 It should feel warm to the touch but not hot.
 A baby’s head and hands are supposed to be cooler than the rest of their body when they’re sleeping, so don’t go by cool hands as an indicator of their core temperature.

 When your baby is sleeping, the white noise should be about as loud as a shower.
-This will also block out any external sounds that risk waking your baby up such as noisy siblings or the neighbour’s dog and also mean your baby hears the same thing they heard when they went to sleep, helping them transition between sleep cycles as they get older.
+This will help to block out any external sounds that risk waking your baby up such as noisy siblings or the neighbour’s dog.
+Playing continuous white noise also means that your baby hears the same thing they heard when they went to sleep, which helps them transition between sleep cycles as they get older.

 Having a dark room with no night light will help your baby know it is still sleep time.
 Babies aren’t afraid of the dark and actually need the dark to kick off the production of melatonin, a hormone which helps us fall asleep and stay asleep.

-This is a biggie.
+This is a biggie!
 Once your baby is around 4 months old, their sleep cycles change and they can begin to wake fully between each cycle (every 2 hours in the night).
 This means that if you rocked or fed or patted them to sleep at the start of the night, they’ll begin needing this same help every time they wake between sleep cycles.
 See THIS article for more information on the 4 month sleep regression.

 - Sickness or other medical condition such as reflux or allergies

 - They need a bit more structure to their day - getting age-appropriate awake windows and nap patterns happening will really improve your little one's night-time sleep!